ASU students talking on campus

 College or university transcripts

-Upon graduation or completion of your final semester at your current school, request a final transcript be sent directly to ASU Admission Services to determine final admission status.
-Receipt of your final transcript impacts financial aid disbursement and your eligibility to register for classes.
-(Note: ASU does not accept faxed college transcripts.)
+• Upon graduation or completion of your final term at your current school, request a final transcript be sent directly to ASU Admission Services with all grades and/or degrees posted.

 Find out more about transferring credits to ASU.